GDPR – Data Protection

 With effect from 25th May, 2018 the Data Protection Act will be replaced by the General Data Protection Regulations.

-Treetops School has a Data Protection Officer whose role it is to ensure that any personal information processed by the Organisation is processed fairly and lawfully (respecting your rights and ensuring we follow the law).
-If you have any concerns or questions regarding how we look after your personal information, please contact the Data Protection Officer by emailing Sandra Slade on email@example.com or by calling 01375 372723 (option 2)
+We have a Data Protection Officer whose role it is to ensure that any personal information processed by the school is processed fairly and lawfully.
+If you have any concerns or questions regarding how we look after your personal information, please contact the school at this email address – firstname.lastname@example.org.

 This is personal information that needs more protection due to its sensitivity.
 This information is likely to include:

 - sexuality and sexual health